BOI FAQs: Answers for Reporting LLCs and More

 Alternatively, you and/or your business could get a FinCEN Identifier Number.
 You can provide that number to FinCEN instead on your report(s).

 A beneficial owner is anyone at your company who has substantial control.
 This includes anyone who has at least a 25% financial hold over the business, as well as anyone directly in charge of decision-making.
+U.S. citizens that qualify as beneficial owners do not need to be listed on the BOI Report.
 In general, the CTA is loose with this definition, so it’s important to really consider: who is influencing decisions within your company?
 These people are likely to be beneficial owners.

-At most, a reporting company will have two company applicants: the individual who submitted the formation filing to the state and the individual that directed the filing.
-For example, if you are the owner of a company and filed your own formation documents, you would be the only company applicant.
-If you are the owner of a company and provided formation details to an employee that drafted and submitted the formation document to the state, both you and your employee would be company applicants.
+At most, a reporting company will have two company applicants: the individual who submitted the registration filing to the state and the individual that directed the filing.
+For example, if you are the owner of a company and filed your own registration documents, you would be the only company applicant.
+If you are the owner of a company and provided registration details to an employee that drafted and submitted the registration document to the state, both you and your employee would be company applicants.

 Where things get a little confusing is when third parties are brought into the mix.
 For example, if you hired an attorney to form the entity, you and that attorney are likely both company applicants.
 However, if that attorney directed their paralegal to do the drafting and submission, then the attorney and paralegal are likely the two company applicants.